How to arrange home hospitality safely in the UK and abroad

 Insurance - Girls' personal possessions should be insured under their travel insurance policy.
 Any damage to the home caused by the girl will not be covered by Girlguiding insurance.
 Host families should notify their house insurer that they will be welcoming visitors for a short period of time.

 For home hospitality within the UK

-- All host residents (the family living in the house) aged 18 or over must have completed the Recruitment and vetting process as a residential occasional helper and undertake a criminal records check.
+- All host residents (the family living in the house) aged 18 or over must have completed the Recruitment and vetting process as a district/division/county helper and undertake a criminal records check.

 For home hospitality outside of the UK